c3pobot/gamedata/README.md

 }
 ```
 the download_url can be used with an api call to get the file contents
+or
+use https://raw.githubusercontent.com/scuba75/swgoh-gamedata/main/FILE_NAME where FILE_NAME is the file you want to pull

 Please read about the rate limits here:
 https://docs.github.com/en/rest/overview/resources-in-the-rest-api?apiVersion=2022-11-28#rate-limiting